Julien-R44/adoscope/README.md

 </div>

 ## 🚧 Warning: WORK-IN-PROGRESS
 This package is **under development** and not ready to use.
-I'm currently working with the core team to bring this project to life.
+I'm currently working with the core team to bring this project to life ( See [current RFC](https://github.com/adonisjs/rfcs/pull/43) ) .
 Most of the work has been done on Adoscope, the front-end of the application is ready, models too, we only need to develop the watchers that will retrieve the real events from Adonis.

 **Currently only fake data are seeded**, and the application is currently not a package.
 It is a complete Adonis application but the whole thing will be exported in a package once the watchers are implemented.